The Tree of Life: Tangled Roots and Sexy Shoots

 Left: Bacterium Gemmata obscuriglobus with internal nuclear envelope and vaccuoles (Rachel Melwig & Christine Panagiotidis / EMBL).
 Right: Ultrathin EM section of a mimivirus in amoeba (Jean-Michel Claverie) Inset: Mimivirus infected by sputnik phage.

 As of mid-2013, an even larger virus with a 2.5 Mb genome without morphological or genomic resemblance to any previously defined virus families has been discovered by the same researchers that found mimivirus, in both the same ocean sample off Peru and in a freshwater pond in Australia.
 Named pandoravirus - reflecting their lack of similarity with previously described microorganisms and the surprises expected from their future study.
 The researchers suspect that giant viruses evolved from cells.
 They think that at some point, the dynasty on Earth was much bigger than the three domains of bacteria, archaea and eukaryotes.
 Some cells gave rise to modern life, and others survived by parasitizing them and evolving into viruses.
 Pandora might thus provide a complementary relic of the genomes of this wider founding group (Philippe et al).
+Using the Global Ocean Sampling (GOS) Expedition data to explore variants of recA (the universal DNA repair enzyme) and rpoB (the beta subunit of bacterial RNA polymerase) a team associated with Craig Venter have discovered branches which may also point to a fourth domain (Wu et al).

 Evolutionary tree of B-family DNA polymerase showing relationship of pandoravirus to other viruses and eucaryotes.
 Inset is shown pandoraviruses invading acanthamoeba (Philippe et al).